SABMIS: Sparse approximation based blind multi-image steganography scheme: Introduction

-{Images are of three kinds; binary, grayscale, and color.
+As mentioned above, images are of three kinds; binary, grayscale, and color.
 A grayscale image has more information than a binary image.
 Similarly, a color image has more information than a grayscale image.
 Thus, hiding a color secret image is more challenging than hiding a grayscale secret image, which is more challenging than hiding a binary secret image.
 Similarly, applying this concept to the cover image, we see a reverse sequence; see Table \ref{tbl:imageType}.
-We focus on the middle case here, i.e., when both the secret images and the cover image are grayscale, which is considered challenging.}
+We focus on the middle case here, i.e., when both the secret images and the cover image are grayscale, which is considered challenging. {This forms our \emph{third} focus.}

-{The difficulty in designing a good steganography scheme for embedding secret images into a cover image is increasing the embedding capacity of the scheme while preserving the quality of the resultant stego-image as well as making the scheme resistant to steganographic attacks.
-Usually, the more the number of secret images to be embedded (which often translates to heavier secret images), {the} lower the quality of the obtained stego-image.
-Hence, we need to balance these two competing requirements.
-Until now, in most works, researchers have embedded two secret images in a cover image.
-Some people have looked at embedding three secret images but this is rare \citep{Prashanti}.
+The difficulty in designing a good steganography scheme for hiding secret images into a cover image is increasing the embedding capacity of the scheme while preserving the quality of the resultant stego-image and extracted secret images as well as making the scheme resistant to steganographic attacks.
+Hence, we need to balance these competing requirements.
 Here, not just the number of secret images but the total size of the secret images is also important.
-To capture this requirement of number as well as size, a metric of bits per pixel (bpp) is used.}
+To capture this requirement of number as well as size, a metric of bits per pixel (bpp) is used.

-{In this work, we present a novel image steganography scheme wherein up to four images can be hidden in a single cover image.
-The size of a secret image is about half of that of the cover image, which results in a very high \si{bpp} capacity.
-No one has attempted embedding up to four secret images in a cover image until now, and those who have attempted embedding one, two, or three images have also not achieved the level of embedding capacity that we do.
-While enhancing the capacity as discussed above, the quality of our stego-image does not deteriorate much. {Also, we do not need any cover image data to extract secret images on the receiver side, which is commonly required with other schemes.
+In this work, we present a novel image steganography scheme wherein up to four images can be hidden in a single cover image.
+The size of the length and the width of a secret image is about half of the length and the width of the cover image, respectively, which results in a very high \si{bpp} capacity.
+No one has attempted hiding up to four secret images in a cover image {with the transform domain based approach} until now, and those who have attempted hiding one, or two images have also not achieved the level of embedding capacity that we do.
+While enhancing the capacity as discussed above, the quality of our stego-image does not deteriorate much.
+Also, we do not need any cover image data to extract secret images on the receiver side, which is commonly required with other schemes.
 We do require some algorithmic settings on the receiver side, however, these can be communicated to the receiver separately.
-Thus, this makes our scheme more secure.}}
+Thus, this makes our scheme more secure.